Please enable JavaScript to ensure auto alt text generation works properly

 • HireVue fits large enterprises that need deep assessments and custom programs

-• Hireflix is lightweight for one way interviews, with fewer analytics
+• Hireflix is lightweight for one-way video screening, with fewer analytics

 Make your decision